Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Algorithm Design

 \subsection{Represent LTL via Transformer}

-Another challenge in solving Problem \ref{Prob1} is to design an appropriate parameterized encoder for the LTL specification for improved performance in a sparse reward environment.
+Another challenge in solving Problem \ref{Prob1} is to design an appropriate parameterized encoder for the LTL specification for improved performance without shaping the reward function \cite{cai2023overcoming,balakrishnan2022model} or using special exploration strategies \cite{kantaros2022} in a sparse reward environment.
 To address this challenge, inspired by the interpretable representation architecture and encoding capability for the nature language, the Transformer from \cite{vaswani2017attention} is exploited to represent the LTL instruction in this work.
-An overview of the architecture is depicted in Fig. \ref{fig:Framework}(c).
+An overview of the architecture is depicted in Fig. \ref{fig:Framework}(b).

 Given an input $X_{\varphi}=(x_{0},x_{1},...)$ generated by the LTL task $\varphi$ where $x_{t},t=0,1,...,$ represents the operator or proposition, $X_{\varphi}$ will be preprocessed by the word embedding $\mathrm{E}$ as $X_{\mathrm{E}}=\left[x_{0}\mathrm{E};x_{1}\mathrm{E};\ldots;x_{N}\mathrm{E}\right]\in\mathbb{R}^{B\times(N+1)\times D}$ where $B$ is the batch size, $N+1$ is the length of input $X_{\varphi}$, and $D$ is the model dimension of the Transformer. $X_{\mathrm{E}}$ is then added with the frequency-based positional embedding $E_{pos}$ to make use of the order of the sequence.
-For instance, a task $\varphi=\lnot\mathrm{c}\cup\left(\mathrm{a}\wedge\left(\lnot\mathrm{d}\cup\mathrm{b}\right)\right)$ can be{} encoded as{} shown in Fig. \ref{fig:LTL2Repre}.
+For instance, a task $\varphi=\lnot\mathrm{c}\cup\left(\mathrm{a}\wedge\left(\lnot\mathrm{d}\cup\mathrm{b}\right)\right)$ can be encoded as shown in Fig. \ref{fig:LTL2Repre}.

 The encoder is constructed by stacking identical transformer layers and each transformer layer is built with a self-attention sub-layer and a position-wise fully connected feed-forward (MLP) sub-layer.
 Layer norm (LN) is applied before every sub-layer and residual connections are applied after every block.
 In the structure of the Transformer, the multi-head self-attention (MSA) method plays an important role in establishing the intrinsic connections between words.
 Specifically, given the query $Q$, key $K$, and value $V$ derived from the LTL input $X_{\varphi}=(x_{0},x_{1},...)$, the similarity of words can be calculated by the dot-product attention as